-After looking at a random sample of 2 billion page views generated by over a half a million articles on 2.000 sites, Charbeat discovered that most of the people who click on a page, don’t read.
-In fact, says Charbeat’s CEO Tony Haile, 55% of them spend less than 15 seconds actively on a page.
+After looking at a random sample of 2 billion page views generated by over a half a million articles on 2.000 sites, Chartbeat discovered that most of the people who click on a page, don’t read.
+In fact, says Chartbeat’s CEO Tony Haile, 55% of them spend less than 15 seconds actively on a page.
 To put this into perspective, for every 300 people who land on a page, about 165 of them will bounce.

 If you make a living blogging or if you are a company offering digital marketing or content writing services, all these numbers may sound terrifying.
 How are you supposed to increase conversion if people are tuning out after 15 seconds?

-But Charbeat’s study makes a good point: the web is changing and the way people are reading web content is changing as well.
+But Chartbeat’s study makes a good point: the web is changing and the way people are reading web content is changing as well.
 Gone are the days when you could stuff your articles with keywords and write spammy headlines and get away with it.
 There are good reasons why people are bailing out so quickly and it’s mainly your fault.
 But, here’s the good news: the mistakes are not irreversible.

 Let’s take a look at some of the major reasons people may be leaving your website and what you can do to change this.

 Reason #1: They Don’t Get What They Expect

 In a post written for the Crazy Egg blog, Cody Ray Miller writes about his experience visiting the website www.nissan.com.
 Like many others, Miller thought the link will take him to Nissan Motor’s homepage.
 But instead, he ended up on a website selling computer parts.